 Embark on a blossom-filled adventure in Britain to mark the 2020 reboot of the classic 1990s film, The Secret Garden, starring British actors Colin Firth and Julie Walters.
-Due for release in cinemas this spring, just when Britain’s flora will bloom into life, fans of the film and lovers of the original 1911 novel can find their own secret garden on a blooming marvellous four-day garden tour of the UK…
+Due for release in cinemas this spring, just when Britain’s flora will bloom into life, if you’re a fan of the film or the original 1911 novel, you can find your own secret garden on a blooming marvellous four-day garden tour of the UK…

 Known as the ‘Garden of England’, Kent is the ideal place to start a green and glorious tour of Britain’s gardens.
-Visitors arriving in London can jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
+From London, jump on a train to the tranquil county and discover a world of green spaces fit for a queen… or in this case, the Queen Mother!
 Explore the exquisite Walmer Castle and Gardens, a charming historic house with fantastic outside spaces including an impressive kitchen garden, a dramatic yew-lined Broadwalk and the perfectly pruned Queen Mother’s Garden.
-Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing guests to soak up the air of tranquillity once enjoyed by the Queen Mother herself.
+Gifted to Her Royal Highness in 1997 to celebrate her 95th birthday, a long pool guides the eye along the horticultural haven, allowing you to soak up the air of tranquillity once enjoyed by the Queen Mother herself.

 Those wanting to spend extra time soaking up the flora and fauna of Surrey can visit The Savill Garden.
-This expansive collection of seasonally designed outdoor delights and stunning woodland are full of rare plants and colourful blooms, making it a must-see for any horticulturalist or those searching for the picture-perfect picnic spot.
+This expansive collection of seasonally designed outdoor delights and stunning woodland are full of rare plants and colourful blooms, making it a must-see if you’re a horticulturalist searching for that picture-perfect picnic spot.

 Fans of The Secret Garden will relish the chance to explore one of the movies main filming locations - the stunning gardens on the Iford Manor Estate, located just over 90 minutes’ drive from Surrey.
-Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, visitors can easily lose themselves while strolling through the Grade I listed outdoor oasis, marvelling at the romantic Italianate garden, sculptures and terraces.
+Nestled within the sweeping Cotswolds countryside, an Area of Outstanding Natural Beauty, you can easily lose yourself while strolling through the Grade I listed outdoor oasis, and marvelling at the romantic Italianate garden, sculptures and terraces.

 Lovers of horticulture can also visit the quaint and historic Avebury Manor and Gardens.
 Dating back to the 16th century, this Grade I listed manor house’s formal gardens are separated into ‘rooms’, including a spectacular rose garden and orchard.

-Fans keen to soak up additional Secret Garden experiences can extend their trip by jumping on a train to the north of England.
-With travel taking approximately four and a half hours to York, this leg of our great British horticultural tour will take visitors to another key filming location, Helmsley Walled Garden.
+If you‘re keen to soak up additional Secret Garden experiences, you can extend your trip by jumping on a train to the north of England.
+With travel taking approximately four and a half hours to York, this leg of our great British horticultural tour will take you to another key filming location, Helmsley Walled Garden.

 If visiting in summer, flower lovers can also discover a host of horticultural highlights, such as pop-up gardens, flower markets, blossom-centric installations, workshops and trails around York at Bloom!
 Festival, which bursts into life from 20-28 June 2020.